JakeFerrero/resume/README.md

-# resume
+# Resume
-Contains code for my digital resume as well as backups for my hard-copy
+An online resume created using HTML, JavaScript, and CSS.
+Additionally, this repo holds copies of my physical resume.